TianQinSYSU/GWSpace/README.md

 - Galactic binary: `FastGB`

-  - This is a modified version of
+  - This is a modified version of galactic compact binary (GCB) waveform generation code, using a fast/slow decomposition of the waveform to reduce the computational cost.

 - Binary black hole (BBH): [`pyIMRPhenomD`](https://github.com/XGI-MSU/PyIMRPhenomD)